parin0824/parin0824/README.md

 ## 🚀 About Me

 - 🎓 Graduate student in **Electrical Engineering** at **San Jose State University** (GPA: 3.8/4.0).
-- 💻 Experienced in **Design Verification, RTL design, and FPGA implementation**.
 - 📡 Hands-on with **SystemVerilog, UVM, Verilog, Python, and C++**.
 - ⚡ Passionate about **SoC Design, Verification Methodologies, and Low-Power Digital Systems**.